 An Indoor Gardening Supplies Plan

 The first thing on your checklist isn’t something you’ll pick up from your local gardening store.
-Knowing what you’d like to grow and determining how you’re going to do it should be established before you go purchasing any plants, pots, or spiffy gardening gloves.
+Knowing what you’d like to grow and determining how you’re going to do it should be established first.
+Do this before you go purchasing any plants, pots, or spiffy gardening gloves.
 Each item on the gardening supplies checklist can affect any one of the others.
-Know the needs of your plants, make your shopping list, and ensure that every piece of your gardening plan fits together.
+Know the needs of your plants, make your shopping list, and ensure every piece of your gardening plan fits together.

 Pots and Containers